tsubauaaa/flutter_d2go/README.md

 - Providing class and boundary box by object detection (Android and iOS)
 - Providing mask data by instance segmentation (Android only)
 - Providing keypoints by keypoint estimation (Android only)
+- Providing live inference for camera stream images (Android only)

 ## Preview